BLAST (biotechnology): Alternatives to BLAST

 The predecessor to BLAST, FASTA, can also be used for protein and DNA similarity searching.
 FASTA provides a similar set of programs for comparing proteins to protein and DNA databases, DNA to DNA and protein databases, and includes additional programs for working with unordered short peptides and DNA sequences.
 In addition, the FASTA package provides SSEARCH, a vectorized implementation of the rigorous Smith-Waterman algorithm.
 FASTA is slower than BLAST, but provides a much wider range of scoring matrices, making it easier to tailor a search to a specific evolutionary distance.

 An extremely fast but considerably less sensitive alternative to BLAST is BLAT (Blast Like Alignment Tool).
 While BLAST does a linear search, BLAT relies on k-mer indexing the database, and can thus often find seeds faster.
 Another software alternative similar to BLAT is PatternHunter.

 Advances in sequencing technology in the late 2000s has made searching for very similar nucleotide matches an important problem.
 New alignment programs tailored for this use typically use BWT-indexing of the target database (typically a genome).
 Input sequences can then be mapped very quickly, and output is typically in the form of a BAM file.
 Example alignment programs are BWA, SOAP, and Bowtie.

 For protein identification, searching for known domains (for instance from Pfam) by matching with Hidden Markov Models is a popular alternative, such as HMMER.

 An alternative to BLAST for comparing two banks of sequences is PLAST.
 PLAST provides a high-performance general purpose bank to bank sequence similarity search tool relying on the PLAST and ORIS algorithms.
 Results of PLAST are very similar to BLAST, but PLAST is significantly faster and capable of comparing large sets of sequences with a small memory (i.e. RAM) footprint.

-For applications in metagenomics, where the task is to compare billions of short DNA reads against tens of millions of protein references, DIAMOND runs at up to 20,000 times as fast as BLASTX, while maintaining a high level of sensitivity.
+DIAMOND is a broadly established faster alternative to BLAST reporting speedups of 82 to 7,983-fold depending on sensitivity.

 The open-source software MMseqs is an alternative to BLAST/PSI-BLAST, which improves on current search tools over the full range of speed-sensitivity trade-off, achieving sensitivities better than PSI-BLAST at more than 400 times its speed.

 Optical computing approaches have been suggested as promising alternatives to the current electrical implementations.
 OptCAM is an example of such approaches and is shown to be faster than BLAST.